Skip to Main Content

 Peer review explained

-In academic publishing, peer review aims to assess the research quality of submitted studies before publication in the chosen scholarly journal.
+In academic publishing, peer review assesses the research quality of submitted studies before publication in the chosen scholarly journal.
 The peer review process involves several steps:

 • These impartial reviewers are charged with carefully evaluating the quality of the submitted manuscript.